-Manner of death used when the information pointing to one manner of death is no more compelling than another when after thorough consideration of all available information.
+Manner of death used when the information pointing to one manner of death is no more compelling than another when the circumstances surrounding the death are unknown.

 Academy Standards Board 410 North 21st Street Colorado Springs, CO 80904 www.aafs.org/academy-standards-board.